gmag11/EnigmaIOT/examples/enigmaiot_node/readme.md

 # EnigmaIOT Node example

 This is a basic and straightforward example of an EnigmaIOT node.
-It only sends a message with mocked values every 10 seconds, in addition to input voltage value on ESP8266 and ESP32.
+It only sends a message with mocked values, in addition to input voltage value on ESP8266 and ESP32, and sleeps during 10 seconds.

+If you use an ESP8266 you have to connect GPIO16 and RST pins or it will never wake from sleep.
+You can reset your ESP8266 board manually to force a wake.

 It uses CayenneLPP as payload encoding.
 CayenneLPP is a pretty efficient encoding format.
 Other examples uses MessagePack that is less efficient but much more versatile.
 So I recommend using the latter unless you have many values to send that do not fin in the maximum 214 bytes of a single EnigmaIOT message.